Aurora-Beta/VinVG/README.md

 # VinVG is not VerkehrsGigant

 My first try at programming a game by reprogramming an rather old traffic management game called "TrafficGiant" or on German "VerkehrsGigant".
-This project is in pure prototype stage as i barely started to learn things on my own.
+This project is in pure prototype stage as i barely started to create and learn things on my own.

 ![Screenshot](/docs/latest.png)